-So today we will check how I cleared Salesforce Data Architecture and Management Designer exam.
+So today we will check how I cleared Salesforce Data Architecture and Management Designer exam (now known as Salesforce Data Architect).
 I will share the Study guide and Notes with you.
 This exam is a prerequisite for the Application Architect.
 So if you are planning for the Architect path this guide will surely help you.

 The first thing which we need to follow is Say No To Dumps.
 Dumps may reduce the effort but it will also reduce the learning which you will get after clearing Salesforce Data Architecture and Management Designer Certification exam and also you will get more satisfaction when you clear the exam using hard work.
 And trust me if you do proper study it’s very easy to clear.

 Below is the exam guide and score breakdown for this exam:

 You can check the latest guide here.
 The passing score is 58% here.
 So you need to start your preparation with the official exam trailmix.
 Even if you have already completed some of the badges or you are confident enough on a certain point I suggest you go through them again.
 As with time, things update so it will help you and will refresh your knowledge and you will learn new things.
 In the end, you will get Hands-on Activities, complete them as well.
 Now we will check a few topics from the exam

 Data Skew; When one parent records own large number of child records then it is known as Data Skew.
 Salesforce recommends one parent should have a <10K child record.
 Data Skew affect the performance you will get the error if you don’t query these record properly also any time record owner change and sharing rule recalculation is needed it takes a very long time.